GeoUtils/georaster/readme.md

 There are two basic types of raster: either a single-band dataset, which you load into a `SingleBandRaster` object, or a dataset containing multiple bands to be loaded, which you load into a `MultiBandRaster` object.

+There is also an 'advanced' option where you can load a raster dataset, manually specifying your geo-referencing information.
+See example below.

 # Examples #